srpsco/help.nitrous.io/articles/getting-started.md

 Once you've signed in to the site, you'll see your dashboard.
 You won't have any boxes created yet, so go ahead and click "New Box".
 If you need help creating a box, you can follow [these instructions](/box-new).

-### 3. Adding SSH Keys to your Action Box
+### 3. Adding SSH Keys to your Nitrous.IO Box

-Adding your local SSH keys to your remote Action box will allow you to SSH into your box from Terminal / PuTTY etc….
+Adding your local SSH keys to your remote Nitrous.IO box will allow you to SSH into your box from Terminal / PuTTY etc….
 This is great for developers who use Vim or Emacs.

 If you're not already using SSH, this article can walk you through the steps required: